nowshad-hasan/interview-preparation/preperations/android.md

   * The Application class in Android is the base class within an Android app that contains all other components such as activities and services.
 The Application class, or any subclass of the Application class, is instantiated before any other class when the process for your application/package is created.</br>

+* <b>What is the difference between a regular .png and a nine-patch image?</b></br>
+    * It is one of a resizable bitmap resource which is being used as backgrounds or other images on the device.
+The NinePatch class allows drawing a bitmap in nine sections.
+The four corners are unscaled; the middle of the image is scaled in both axes, the four edges are scaled into one axis.</br>

 ### Activity

 * What is `Activity`?
 [MindOrks](https://blog.mindorks.com/android-activity-lifecycle)